mateoprotocol/DualLearning/README.md

 # DualLearning
-Lenguage learning page to learn English and Spanish mainly, foccused on reading and listening
+Language learning page to learn English and Spanish mainly, focused on reading and listening